 In short, potential takes on a much more significant part of dynasty rankings in the offseason than usual.
 Free agency reshuffles the deck every year and can allow a second-string player to emerge as the more established veteran either chases a bigger paycheck, a Super Bowl ring or both.
 The draft introduces a number of new variables into the fantasy equation but can also knock a few of the veterans near the bottom of the rankings off the charts completely.

-Based on the turnover rate in the NFL each year (roughly 25 percent), it seems unwise to look more than three years into the future any non-quarterback position (or at least put much weight into such a projection) simply because the odds suggest that three-fourths of the players in these rankings will be insignificant at the end of the 2021 season.
-Furthermore, coaching staffs seem to change almost annually, further stirring up the pot.
+Based on the turnover rate in the NFL each year (roughly 25 percent), it seems foolish to assign much weight to anything more than three years at any position simply because the odds suggest that three-fourths of the players in these rankings will be insignificant at the end of the 2021 season.

-Here are the main criteria I have chosen to take into consideration while ranking quarterbacks:
+At any rate, here are the main criteria I have chosen to take into consideration while ranking quarterbacks.